giovannimeo/commandfoxWE/README.md

-#CommandFox
+#CommandFoxWE
-Addon that gives a command line to Firefox
+Addon that gives a command line to Firefox, this is the WebExtension version of it.